We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

-Nano has six different device lines.
+Nano offers a variety of different models.
 They sell both behind-the-ear and in-the-ear devices.
 Current options include the following:

-These are the priciest option that Nano sells.
-They fit behind the ear but have earbuds that go inside the ear.
+This is the priciest option that Nano sells.
+The devices fit behind the ear but have earbuds that go inside the ear.
 They’re very small, making them almost invisible, and come in two colors: silver and beige.

 When the battery is low, users get an audible alert.